MatheusADSantos/MatheusADSantos/README.md

 ## Hi!
 I'm Matheus Santos.

-- 🔭 I’m currently working with CI/CD to automate some porcess from build/deploy mobile(Android/iOS)
+- 🔭 I’ve worked with CI/CD to automate some porcess from build/deploy with Fastlane and Gitlab to mobile(Android/iOS)
-- 🌱 I’m currently learning tools like Fastlane, Gitlab CI
+- 🌱 I’m currently learning kotlin mobile
 - 💬 Ask me about anything ^^
 - 📫 How to reach me: https://www.linkedin.com/in/matheus-ad-santos/  |  https://www.instagram.com/madsfordev/
 <!-- - 👯 I’m looking to collaborate on ... -->